0xSil/pw-extractor/README.md

 u: user3@example.com p: password3
 u: user4@example.com p: password4

-Additional Notes
+### Additional Notes

     Handling Duplicates: If a u: line appears multiple times in the same file, it will only be written once in the output.
     Renaming: Files that already have the prefix extracted_ will not be renamed again.
     Multiple Files: You can place multiple .txt files in the input folder, and the script will aggregate all results into one output file.

-Example Output
+### Example Output

-If two log files are processed, the output file might look like this:
+If two log files are processed with two different AP names, the output file might look like this:

 Setap Value: log parsing - test
 u: user1@test.com p: password1